diffblue/gitlab/doc/user/project/integrations/harbor.md

 # Harbor Container Registry integration **(FREE)**

-Use Harbor as GitLab group or project's container registry.
+Use Harbor as GitLab project's container registry.

 [Harbor](https://goharbor.io/) is an open source registry that secures artifacts with policies and role-based access control, ensures images are scanned and free from vulnerabilities, and signs images as trusted.
 Harbor, a CNCF Graduated project, delivers compliance, performance, and interoperability to help you consistently and securely manage artifacts across cloud native compute platforms like Kubernetes and Docker.